 If you wear contact lenses, you may also have spots on your eyelids.
 This may be because you are allergic to the lenses.
 Talk to your optometrist.

-Most allergic conjunctivitis will clear up on its own.
+Most infective conjunctivitis will clear up on its own.
 To help relieve the symptoms you may wish to use a cold compress on your closed eyelids, to help them feel more comfortable.

 It can help if you keep your eyelids clean by moistening a clean cotton wool pad or ball with cooled, boiled water, and use it to gently rub your eye lashes to remove any crusts.
 Make sure you use a different pad or ball for each eye.
 If your eyes feel dry you may also find that artificial tears make your eyes feel more comfortable.